CodeJoc/E-Commerce/README.md

 # 🛒 E-Commerce Storefront (React + Vite)

 A colorful, modern, and responsive **e-commerce storefront** built with React, Vite, and Framer Motion.
-Inspired by Amazon/Flipkart — includes product search, filters, sorting, cart management, and checkout.

 ---